Diffusion bonding: Characteristics

 Diffusion bonding involves no liquid fusion, and often no filler metal.
 No weight is added to the total, and the join tends to exhibit both the strength and temperature resistance of the base metal(s).
 The materials endure no, or very little, plastic deformation.
 Very little residual stress is introduced, and there is no contamination from the bonding process.
 It may theoretically be performed on a join surface of any size with no increase in processing time, however, practically speaking, the surface tends to be limited by the pressure required and physical limitations.
 Diffusion bonding may be performed with similar and dissimilar metals, reactive and refractory metals, or pieces of varying thicknesses.

 Due to its relatively high cost, diffusion bonding is most often used for jobs either difficult or impossible to weld by other means.
 Examples include welding materials normally impossible to join via liquid fusion, such as zirconium and beryllium; materials with very high melting points such as tungsten; alternating layers of different metals which must retain strength at high temperatures; and very thin, honeycombed metal foil structures.
-Titanium alloys will often be diffusion bonded despite as the thin oxide layer can be dissolved and diffused away from the bonding surfaces at temperatures over 850 °C.
+Titanium alloys will often be diffusion bonded as the thin oxide layer can be dissolved and diffused away from the bonding surfaces at temperatures over 850 °C.